mittwald/api-client-js/packages/mittwald/README.md

 This project (and all NPM packages) therein is licensed under the MIT License;
 see the [LICENSE](../../LICENSE) file for details.

+## ⚠️ STABILITY NOTICE

+This package is currently in an early stage of development.
+While our API is generally stable, the client is not.
+Especially the operation IDs (which are used as method names) are SUBJECT TO CHANGE in the future.
+Since the underlying API routes are stable, the client will continue to work, but you may need to update your code with subsequent versions.

 ## Installing

 ### With Yarn